Chart Color Schemes

 AreaSearch assessment of residential development activity positions Altona North among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis using ABS building approval numbers derived from statistical area data, Altona North has seen approximately 238 new homes approved annually.
-Between FY-21 and FY-25, around 1,192 homes were approved, with an additional 93 approved in FY-26 to date.
-On average, about 0.4 people have moved to the area per dwelling built over these years, indicating that new supply is keeping pace with or exceeding demand.
+Altona North has seen approximately 238 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
+Between FY-21 and FY-25, around 1,192 homes were approved, with an additional 93 approved so far in FY-26.
+On average, 0.4 people moved to the area per dwelling built over these five years, indicating that new supply is meeting or exceeding demand.

-Population forecasts indicate that Altona North will gain around 2,869 residents by 2041.
+Population forecasts indicate Altona North will gain 2,863 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development